 Wahls first gained national attention when his testimony before the Iowa House Judiciary Committee about growing up with gay parents went viral and became YouTube’s most-watched political video of 2011.
 He became an advocate for LGBTQ rights, co-founding and serving as executive director of Scouts for Equality, which led the national campaign to successfully end the Boy Scouts of America’s decades-old ban on gay people.
 He has spoken at 250+ events all over Iowa and across America, including a primetime speech at the 2012 Democratic National Convention supporting President Obama.
 Wahls is also the author of the bestselling book My Two Moms: Lessons of Love, Strength, and What Makes a Family.

-A longtime resident of the senate district with deep community roots, Wahls is an Eagle Scout and an active member of the Unitarian Universalist congregation in Coralville.
-He is a graduate of Iowa City West High School and the University of Iowa, and will receive his master’s degree in public policy from Princeton University’s Woodrow Wilson School in Spring 2018.
+Wahls is a sixth-generation Iowan, a longtime resident of the senate district with deep community roots, an Eagle Scout, and an active member of the Unitarian Universalist congregation in Coralville.
+He is a graduate of Iowa City West High School, the University of Iowa (BA), and Princeton University’s School of Public and International Affairs (MPA).

 About Iowa Senate District 37

-The 37th District of the Iowa Senate is located in eastern Iowa, and is currently composed of Cedar, Johnson, and Muscatine Counties including Iowa City, Coralville, Solon, West Branch, Mechanicsville, Stanwood, Clarence, Lowden, Tipton, Bennett, Rochester, Durant, and Wilton.
-The seat is currently held by Bob Dvorsky, who announced in August that he would not seek reelection in 2018.
+Iowa Senate District 37 is located in eastern Iowa and is currently composed of Cedar, Johnson, and Muscatine Counties.
+The District includes Coralville, Iowa City, Solon, West Branch, Mechanicsville, Stanwood, Clarence, Lowden, Tipton, Bennett, Rochester, Durant, and Wilton.
+The seat was previously held by Bob Dvorsky, who announced in August 2017 that he would not seek reelection in 2018.

 Download media kit including bio, photos, and logos.